 Taste for yourself... like the locals

 If you're the type who needs to see where your food comes from with your own eyes, head to the Catania Fish Market.
-Collect your own ingredients for a sardine dinner and try the local white wine – Zibbibo – the perfect floral-tasting accompaniment.
+Collect your own ingredients for a sardine dinner and try the local white wine – Zibibbo – the perfect floral-tasting accompaniment and a must add to your drinking bucket list.
 Or join a local for a guided walk through the main squares and markets, tasting sardines and other specialties as you go.